 In very rare cases, swollen and painful breasts can be a sign of malignant tumors, but this is highly unlikely.
 Having this in mind, it is always recommended to visit your doctor and to get yearly mammograms after the age of 40.

 Some of the most common symptoms of breast swelling and tenderness are:

 - Feeling of heaviness

-- Breasts being sore to the touch
+- Breasts being sensitive or sore to the touch

-It has also been reported that the pain associated with these symptoms is sometimes more intense during menopause.
 For non-cyclic mastalgia, the symptoms should not be long-lived, and if they persist, medical advice should be sought.

-Managing Breast Swelling and Tenderness
+Management of Breast Swelling and Tenderness

 Treatments for Breast Swelling and Tenderness

 Coping tips can diminish the pain; however, there are other approaches that can help achieve more lasting relief, including the use of natural and effective alternative treatments as well as medications.
 Learn more about the different options to treat breast pain and swelling here.

 - Mayo Clinic.
 (2019).
 Fibrocystic breasts: Diagnosis & treatment | Breast pain: Symptoms & causes.
 Retrieved June 21, 2019, from https://www.mayoclinic.org/diseases-conditions/fibrocystic-breasts/diagnosis-treatment/drc-20350442 | https://www.mayoclinic.org/diseases-conditions/breast-pain/symptoms-causes/syc-20350423